 - Legislative Risk Mitigation: Roth accounts hedge against future tax rate increases

-- Estate Efficiency: Roth IRAs pass to heirs income-tax free, preserving generational wealth
+- Estate Efficiency: Roth IRAs pass to heirs income-tax free, preserving generational wealth if the assets are within the federal estate tax threshold.

 These advanced moves allow individuals to bypass contribution limits and optimize long-term tax efficiency, especially when paired with other strategies like Roth conversions, asset location, and withdrawal sequencing.